TheDrCrow/DrCrowInfo/docs/paed_neuro/neuro_paed_Pit_Pineal.md

 > Pituicytoma, Granular Cell Tumour & Spindle Cell Oncocytoma are all viewed as 1 group of tumours all related.
 But might just be different presentations of the same tumour. [^Louis_2021]

 Pit apoplexy can be haem or non-haem and 70% have underlying macroadenoma.
-But can be spontaneous.Cato
+But can be spontaneous.

 ---

-## Pineal Tumours
+## Pineal Tumours [^Choudri_2017]

-[^Choudri_2017]
 Imaging [^Tamrazi_2017]